-Now, I should note that this article does not include legal advice as I am not a lawyer, just someone who has been through the legal process and so has walked through the different steps.
+Now, I should note that this article does not include legal advice as I am not a lawyer, just someone who has been through the process and so has walked through many of the different steps.

 The process isn’t that complicated or different from other countries, but if French is not your first language, it can be intimidating.
-If you’re a foreigner looking to buy a French property, you’ve probably heard all kinds of quirks about the process and wondered whether or not they are true.
+If you’re a foreigner looking to move to France and buy a property, you’ve probably heard all kinds of quirks about the process and wondered whether or not they are true.

-And I should note that renting in France can be even trickier, so if you love France, you will want to invest in a property here!
+And I should note that renting in France can be even trickier, so if you love France, you will want to invest in one of the top cities here.
 So let’s get to the ins and outs of buying a home in France, shall we?
 Allons-y!

 - French Real estate Vocabulary